Midwest Invasion of 1967: Occupation

-Turning the tide
+Nigerian counteroffensive

+The loss of the Midwest and a minor aerial attack on Lagos by a Biafran bomber stoked panic among federal authorities and led Gowon to declare a policy of "total war" against Biafra.
+The federal government quickly organised the Nigerian 2nd Division with some trained soldiers, veterans, support forces, prisoners, and large numbers of untrained volunteers and placed it under the command of Colonel Murtala Muhammed.
+On 12 September, Banjo ordered his forces to evacuate Benin City.
+Shortly thereafter, he directed his troops to withdraw from Warri, Sapele, Auchi, Igueben, and other locales.

-On September 20, while the Biafran 12th Brigade was stationed in Ore, the Nigerian 2nd Division under Lt.
-Colonel Murtala Muhammed attacked the Biafrans and almost immediately forced them to retreat.
+On September 20, while the Biafran 12th Brigade was stationed in Ore, the Nigerian 2nd Division attacked the Biafrans and almost immediately forced them to retreat.
 The retreating Biafrans destroyed the Oluwa Bridge and managed to get a vital head-start in front of the advancing Nigerians.
-When the 12th Brigade reached Benin City they alerted their comrades, and instead of mounting a defense, the Biafran troops began looting the city, even stealing $5.6 million from the Central Bank.
+When the 12th Brigade reached Benin City they alerted their comrades, and instead of mounting a defense, the Biafran troops began looting the city, even stealing about £2 million from the Midwest Central Bank.
 When the Nigerian 2nd Division arrived in Benin City they discovered the city largely abandoned but managed to find a trapped Biafran unit stationed in the Benin Prison, most of whom were killed attempting to escape.
 Meanwhile, the Nigerian 3rd Marine Division under Colonel Benjamin Adekunle began landing in Warri and captured it along with Sapele and Ughelli.
 Most Biafran soldiers trapped behind enemy lines abandoned their uniforms and weapons before integrating into the local communities, escaping eastward when they had the chance.